-Student Schedule Breaks Lunch & Dinner 10 hr/day 15 min. in the morning & 15 min in the afternoon 30 min Lunch 30 min Dinner 7 1/2 hr/day 15 min. in the morning & 15 min in afternoon 30 min Lunch 5 1/2 hr/day 20 min at mid-point of schedule n/a 5 hr/night 20 min at mid-point of schedule n/a
+Future Professional Schedule Breaks Lunch & Dinner 10 hr/day 15 min. in the morning & 15 min in the afternoon 30 min Lunch 30 min Dinner 7 1/2 hr/day 15 min. in the morning & 15 min in afternoon 30 min Lunch 5 1/2 hr/day 20 min at mid-point of schedule n/a 5 hr/night 20 min at mid-point of schedule n/a

-- 10. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 11.
-Students may not clock in or out for another student. - 12.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month. - 13.
-Students attend Core the first 210 clock hours of enrollment.
-During this time the student must maintain a monthly attendance of 80%.
-If at the conclusion of the month, the student's progress report is not 80% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date.
+- 11. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet. - Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 12.
+Future Professionals can not clock in or out for another Future Professional. - 13.
+Future Professionals can not ask others to clock them in or out. - 14.
+Future Professionals must keep a record of all services performed each day digitally via the Skillstracker app.

-PROFESSIONAL IMAGE/DRESS CODE
+PROFESSIONAL IMAGE

-Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance:
+All Future Professionals must adhere to the following professional dress code while in attendance:

 - 1. Future Professionals may wear black, gray, or white in any combination. - 2.
 A minimal print in clothing is acceptable if it is a black and white print. - 3.
 Clothing should be professional and clean. - 4.
 Shoes should be black or gray, professional, practical, and comfortable.
-Shoes should have a closed toe and heel. - 5.
+Shoes should have a closed toe and - 5.
 Hair should be styled prior to arriving at the school. - 6.
 Any cosmetics should be applied prior to arriving at the school. - 7.
 The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material if they are black or gray in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
-Sleeveless tops. - c.
-Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - d.
-Stylish hats, scarves, and stylish head wraps. - e.
-Shorts and/or skirts that fall above the knee. - Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals.
-Slits and/or breaks in a dress or skirt must fall at your fingertips or below the highest point of the slit and/or break.

-9. Name tag - as provided by the school.
+Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - c.
+Stylish hats, scarves, and stylish head wraps. - d.
+Shorts and/or skirts that fall above the knee. - 8.
+Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals.
+Slits and/or breaks in a dress or skirt must fall at your fingertips or below the highest point of the slit and/or break. - 9.
+Name tag as provided by the school.
 All Future Professionals are required to wear a name tag while in attendance.